We use our proprietary methodology to produce these rankings. Learn more →

 Purdue Global offers online and on-campus degrees for undergrad and graduate degrees in Game Design.

-Purdue’s Bachelor of Science in Information Technology – Game Development degree is a technical game design program that teaches students how to create games for business training.
+Purdue's Bachelor of Science in Information Technology - Game Development degree is a technical game design program that teaches students how to create games to facilitate business training.

 Students learn how to create storylines, develop characters, develop the mechanics of role-playing, and immerse the user into the game interactively.